wazuh/wazuh-documentation/source/installation_guide/installing-manager/packages-installation/index.rst

     :align: center
     :width: 100%

-Review :ref:`Single-host architecture installation <singlehost_installation>` in case you need a *single-host architecture* (Wazuh Manager in the same server).
+Review :ref:`Single-host architecture installation <singlehost_installation>` in case you need a *single-host architecture* (Wazuh Manager and Elastic stack on the same server).

 .. warning::
 	Some of the following command require to be run with **root privileges**.
 You may become *root* by executing one of the following command at the begining of the session::